epw/consensus/consensus.md

 The Roll: Most moves (but not all of them) will have a roll associated with them.
 It will take the form of “Roll +[Something]” usually one of your character’s stats.
 A roll in Consensus is always two dice added together, plus whatever the move says.
 Regular dice with six sides and numbers or pips on them.
 Nothing fancy or weird.
 (If you want fancy or weird dice, take a look at our Hacking section for some options).

 The Outcome: In Consensus, a result of 10 or higher is a full success, the character should succeed at what they were attempting to do.
 A roll of 7-9 is a mixed success.
 The character should still succeed, but at some cost.
 They may have to make a hard choice, or they may not succeed as well as they would have on a 10+, the move will give guidance.
-A roll of a 6- is a failure, and means that the MC gets to make a Hard Move.
+A roll of a six or less (notated 6-) is a failure, and means that the MC gets to make a Hard Move.
 (This is a move that changes the fiction irrevocably and can’t be prevented, such as breaking a piece of gear, having someone show up to notice your horrific act at just the wrong time, or even dealing damage).
 This doesn’t necessarily mean that the character has failed at what they were setting out to accomplish though, they could succeed and find out exactly why succeeding was the worst possible thing for them to do.
 Most moves will tell you exactly what happens on a 10+ or a 7-9, and some will even tell you what happens on a 6-.

 ## Stats